The Forest Row Village Hall

 A Registered Charity

-The Village Hall is administered by a group of volunteer trustees.
-There is a meeting once per month to discuss the management of the Village Hall.
-The hall employs two people (not trustees), a hall manager and a caretaker.
+Since 1907 the Village Hall has been administered by a group of volunteer trustees and committee members.
+Currently trustees and committee members meet once a month to discuss the management of the Village Hall.
+The Village Hall employs a hall manager who deals with day to day activities, a caretaker, and a cleaner.